mattpe/wbma/docs/w3-NativeBase.md

 ### Setup

 1. Continue last exercise.
-Create a new branch with git.
+Create a new branch 'nativebase' with git.
 1. Study [this article](https://blog.bitsrc.io/11-react-native-component-libraries-you-should-know-in-2018-71d2a8e33312) and [NativeBase](https://nativebase.io/)
 1. Convert the app we've made so far to use NativeBase
 1. Install NativeBase